-One of the specialities of the Copasetic Foundation is the creation and production of words-and-music shows about great musicians and episodes of jazz and popular music history.
+One of the specialities of the Copasetic Foundation is the creation and production of words-and-music shows about great musicians and episodes of jazz and popular music history (hold the cursor over the drop-down menu above).
 The first production of this kind was ‘Old, New Borrowed and Blue’, a show which explored jazz and blues songwriting with the help of leading UK vocalists Ian Shaw, Liane Carroll and Tammy Weis.
 It was performed at the Royal Opera House Paul Hamlyn Hall and the Blackheath Halls in 2009.

 For the 2010 London Jazz Festival, Alex Webb and arranger Frank Griffith created a words and music show about Duke Ellington’s co-composer Billy Strayhorn.
 It featured Griffith’s nine-piece band and the vocalists China Moses and Alexander Stewart.
 In 2015, for Strayhorn’s centenary year, the show was revived for the London Jazz Festival; ‘Lush Life: the Songs of Billy Strayhorn’ was staged at the Cadogan Hall with a ten-piece band and the participation of vocalists David McAlmont, Sandra Nkake and Allan Harris.